Sophia-Schuur/File-Systems-II/6 - MTX OS/README.md

 `wanix` is the base kernel used for basic syscall functions.

+The Fresh Copy of `sdimage` contains no custom commands, only what is in the wanix.

 ### Initialization:
 After mounting the root file system, P0 creats P1, whose Umode image is the /bin/init program.
 P1 will go Umode directly to execute /bin/init,